West Somerset Railway: Bishops Lydeard to Taunton

 This section beyond Bishops Lydeard carries no regularly scheduled passenger trains nowadays but occasional special services operate.
 During special events, a shuttle service is often operated between Bishops Lydeard and the new platform that opened at Norton Fitzwarren in 2009.
 A few special trains also operate over the link between the West Somerset Railway and Network Rail, running through to Taunton and beyond.

-The line passes the Norton Manor Royal Marine camp on the left and then passes under Allerford bridge and the new Allerford Junction where a siding has been installed on the right to serve the West Somerset Railway Association's ballast reclamation depot.
+The line passes the Norton Manor Royal Marine camp on the left and then passes under Norton Bridge and the new Allerford Junction where a siding has been installed on the right to serve the West Somerset Railway Association's ballast reclamation depot.
 Just beyond the junction, on the right, is the concrete platform erected in 2009 at Norton Fitzwarren.
 The West Somerset Railway's line terminates here and trains running through to Taunton run onto Network Rail's tracks.
 The remains of the station hotel are seen on the left but the track joins the Bristol to Exeter line on the right.
 Passing the engineers' depot at Fairwater Yard on the right, one soon arrives at Taunton, the traditional junction station for trains running the 24.75 mi to Minehead.